muhammedb8826/asal-api/PURCHASE_API_README.md

   - Server computes `baseQuantity = quantity * unit` (stored in base units)
   - Responses include both `unit` and `baseQuantity` for each line item
   - Inventory should be stored and managed in base units only

+#### **NEW: Purchase Editing Restrictions (When GRNs Exist)**
+- **Check for GRNs before editing**: Before allowing purchase item edits, check if the purchase has any GRNs by fetching the purchase details.
+- **UI Restrictions**:
+  - If purchase has GRNs, show a warning: "This purchase has received items.
+Editing is restricted."
+  - Disable/disable delete button for purchase items that have GRN references
+  - Show received vs ordered quantities to help users understand restrictions
+  - Prevent quantity reductions below already received amounts
+- **Error Handling**:
+  - Handle error: `"Cannot delete purchase item <id> (product: <productId>) because it has been received in GRNs"`
+  - Handle error: `"Cannot reduce quantity for product <productId>.
+New baseQuantity (<new>) is less than received quantity (<received>)"`
+  - Show user-friendly messages explaining why the operation is blocked

+#### **NEW: Purchase Deletion Restrictions**
+- **Check for GRNs before deletion**: Always check if purchase has GRNs before showing delete button
+- **UI Behavior**:
+  - If purchase has GRNs, disable delete button or show warning
+  - Display message: "Cannot delete purchase with received items.
+Delete GRNs first."
+- **Error Handling**:
+  - Handle error: `"Cannot delete purchase because it has associated GRNs (Goods Receipt Notes).
+Please delete the GRNs first."`
+  - Show user-friendly message with link to view associated GRNs

 ### Roadmap (optional)
 - Receiving (GRN) linkage and stock updates